smnikitin/DOE_R/README.md

 ### 1. Design Generation
 We define our three critical parameters—Light Intensity (A), Lens Magnification (B), and AI Threshold (C)—at two levels (-1, 1).
-Using `expand.grid`, we create a balanced design matrix that ensures all factor combinations are tested.
+Then we create a balanced design matrix that ensures all factor combinations are tested.
 ```R

 # Load these libraries before running your plotting functions